 Issues Treated in Therapy:

-The end of a marriage is one of the most stressful events a person can experience.
-Even for the partner who chooses to leave, divorce is likely to bring up a range of painful and difficult emotions, possibly including grief, guilt, anger, confusion, fear, shame, anxiety, and other intense feelings.
+The end of a marriage can be one of the most stressful events a person experiences.
+Even for the partner who chooses to leave, divorce is likely to bring up a range of painful and difficult emotions such as grief, guilt, anger, confusion, fear, shame, anxiety, and other intense feelings.
 If children are involved, the stress level is likely to be even higher.
 People sometimes seek therapy to help them decide whether to stay in a marriage or leave.
-Others may seek help making the transition from marriage to being single again.
-Both these goals can be addressed in individual or couple’s work.
+Others may seek help in counseling to make the transition from marriage to being single again.
+Both these goals can be addressed in individual or couple’s therapy.

 When a marriage ends, it can be emotionally traumatic for each partner.
 In order to cope with the difficult mental, physical and financial process of uncoupling, an individual may choose to begin therapy.
 Divorce therapy is usually done on an individual basis.
 A spouse who is going through a divorce may be facing feelings of guilt, fear, anxiety, depression and grief.
 Working with a therapist can provide an objective and rational perspective and arm a person with the necessary skills to navigate the choppy waters of the divorce.
 People who rely on therapy during that difficult time benefit from learning more about themselves and see the life transition as an opportunity for growth and personal development.